ktenzer/keithtenzer.com/_posts/2022-11-30-demystify_the_temporal_dataconverter_and_codec_server.md

 </pre>

 ### Validate Workflow is Encoded
-Connect to the Temporal cloud [UI](https://cloud.temporal.io/).
+Connect to the Temporal Cloud [UI](https://cloud.temporal.io/).
 Under Workflows, select the appropriate namespace.
 ![Workflows](/assets/2022-11-30/show_workflows.png)

 Open the workflow and you should see the input payload encoded.